Comparison

 How much cheaper is PDFops per document?

-PDFShift charges around $0.01–$0.05 per document.
-PDFops is free during beta.
-Post-beta pricing is designed to land roughly 10× cheaper per document than the cheaper end of incumbent pricing — possible because PDFops runs on V8-isolate edge runtimes rather than headless-Chromium-in-a-container, and that substrate's economics pass through.
+PDFShift charges around $0.01–$0.05 per document on its lower tiers.
+PDFops: Indie is $16/mo for 4,000 requests (~$0.004/doc) and Pro is $79/mo for 25,000 (~$0.003/doc) — roughly 10× cheaper than the lower end of incumbent pricing.
+Possible because PDFops runs on V8-isolate edge runtimes rather than headless-Chromium-in-a-container, and that substrate's economics pass through.

 Does PDFops support webhooks and async generation like PDFShift?